Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Results

 \end{widetext} where $p(\Omega_{ij}^\mathrm{AGN}, z_{ij}^\mathrm{AGN} \mid d_i^\mathrm{GW})$ and $R_B$ are calculated as in Eq. \ref{eq:one_event_likelihood}.
 This statistic weighs the flare $j$ - GW event $i$ association against all other possible sources for that flare, including any other coincident GW events and the background flare distribution.
 We also calculate \begin{widetext}

-\end{widetext} which represents the relative probability that the flare $j$ came from the AGN background and not from the GW event of interest.
+\end{widetext} which represents the relative probability that the flare $j$ came from the AGN background and not from any coincident GW event.

-The posterior PDFs on these association probabilities are plotted in Fig. \ref{fig:assoc_probs}, in a grid mapping the possible GW event-AGN flare pairings, with the background origin case plotted in the rightmost column.
-We calculate $p^{\rm GW-AGN}_{ij}$ and $p^{\rm BG-AGN}_{j}$ in two cases: one where we consider our inferred $\lambda$ posterior from our analysis including all 83 BBHs (substituting it for $\lambda$ in Eqs.~\ref{eq:prob} and \ref{eq:probbg}), and one where we set $\lambda = 0.2$ (vertical dashed lines).
+The posterior PDFs on these association probabilities are plotted in Fig. \ref{fig:assoc_probs}, in a grid mapping the possible GW event-AGN flare pairings, with an additional rightmost column plotting the background origin posteriors.
+We calculate $p^{\rm GW-AGN}_{ij}$ and $p^{\rm BG-AGN}_{j}$ in two cases: one where we consider our inferred $\lambda$ posterior from our analysis including all 76 BBHs (substituting it for $\lambda$ in Eqs.~\ref{eq:prob} and \ref{eq:probbg}), and one where we set $\lambda = 0.2$ (vertical dashed lines).
 The $\lambda = 0.2$ value is a choice motivated by the findings of theoretical predictions: \citet{ford_binary_2022} find that 25-80\% of LVK BBH mergers could be originating in the disks of AGNs, while \citet{gayathri_gravitational_2023} find that the fraction should be about 20\%.
-We only expect a fraction of those events to give rise to \emph{observable} EM counterparts, even if they originate in AGN disks, since the remnant may be kicked away from the observer, a jet may not form, the jet may be pointed away from the observer, or the flare may be obscured by the AGN dust.
-The fraction of the BBH mergers in AGN disks that gives rise to EM emission will depend on the still uncertain EM radiation mechanism.
-Therefore, $20\%$ should be regarded as an upper limit for our value of $\lambda$, which in this work refers to the fraction of BBH mergers that give rise to detectable EM flares.
+Even if they originate in AGN disks, we only expect a fraction of those events to give rise to observable EM counterparts, since the remnant may be kicked away from the observer, a jet may not form, the jet may be pointed away from the observer, or the flare may be obscured by the AGN dust; the fraction of the BBH mergers in AGN disks that gives rise to EM emission will depend on the still uncertain EM radiation mechanism and the observing geometry of the host.
+Therefore, $20\%$ should be regarded as an upper limit for our value of $\lambda$.